2009 Preakness Stakes: Infield

 The 2009 Preakness Stakes included entertainment in the infield.
 The performers in the infield included ZZ Top, Buckcherry, and Charm City Devils.
 In addition, there was a professional volleyball tournament in the infield.
 This year also marked the first year in which fans were not allowed to bring their own beverages into the infield, a move which has drawn some mixed reactions.
-Infield ticket sales were down 17% this year, which some are attributing to the ban, but others attribute to the recession.
+Infield ticket sales were down 17% this year, which some are attributing to the ban, but others attribute to the Great Recession.